NVIDIA/TensorRT/samples/sampleProgressMonitor/README.md

 --help Display help information
 --datadir Specify path to a data directory, overriding the default.
 This option can be used multiple times to add multiple directories.
 If no data directories are given, the default is to use (data/samples/mnist/, data/mnist/)
 --useDLACore=N Specify a DLA engine for layers that support DLA.
 Value can range from 0 to n-1, where n is the number of DLA engines on the platform.
---int8 Run in Int8 mode.
---fp16 Run in FP16 mode.
 ```

 # Additional resources